rbccps-iisc/icon-cdn/README.md

 ```

 #### Replace
-Replace [respective-file-originating-from-assets] with the respective filepath beginning with assets directory from the appropriate category.
+Replace [respective-file-originating-from-assets] with the respective filepath beginning with assets directory.